-Autism Birth Cohort Study (ABC Study) (project description)
+Autism Birth Cohort Study (ABC Study) (project description) - project description

 The purpose of the Autism Birth Cohort Study is to describe the development path and risk factors for autism spectrum disorders.